What Are Brainwaves?

 Brainwaves are the patterns of electric pulses made by brain cells (neurons) when they communicate with each other.
-These pulses are the vibrations made by particles bumping into each other creating a disturbance and transferring energy.
+These pulses are the vibrations made by particles bumping into each other, creating a disturbance and transferring energy.
 All forms of energy, such as light and sound, are transferred in this way.
-One pulse is measured as a single positive - negative - vibration called a cycle.
+One pulse is measured as a single positive/negative/neutral vibration called a cycle.
 The frequency of the cycles within one second is measured in Hertz (Hz).
-The wave pattern of positive-negative-neutral is represented as a line with peaks and valleys of different heights.
+The wave pattern of positive/negative/neutral is represented by a line with peaks and valleys of different heights.
 The height is called amplitude and represents the strength of the wave.
-Therefore, when you see a brainwave plotted on a screen, you are seeing the frequency and amplitude of brainwaves.
-Brainwave types are categorized by frequency and associated with different types of activity - described below.
+When you see a brainwave plotted on a screen, you are seeing the frequency and amplitude of brainwaves.
+Brainwave types are categorized by frequency and associated with different types of activity, as described below.

 Multiple frequencies can be present in the same brain region at the same time.
-Think of large sound speaker at a concert.
-When you look at it closely, or touch it, it is vibrating intensely.
-Is it producing one sound?
-No, of course not.
-There are several sounds coming through the same medium at the same time.
-Your brain works in the same way - multiple brainwaves are present at the same location at the same time.
-With neurofeedback, we are training your brain to amplify different brainwave frequencies relative to others to create a dominant frequency and type of brain activity.
+Think of a large sound speaker at a concert.
+When you look at it closely, or touch it, it is vibrating all over.
+Rather than producing one sound, there are several sounds coming through the same medium at the same time.
+Your brain works in the same way, multiple brainwaves are present at the same location at the same time.
+With neurofeedback, we are training your brain to amplify different brainwave frequencies relative to others, to create a dominant frequency and type of brain activity.

 Gamma brainwaves are the highest frequency brainwaves, which pass information rapidly and quietly.
 They relate to higher processing tasks, learning new material and memory.